Hook flash

 The flash signal briefly disconnects the local loop circuit by momentarily depressing the hook switch or using a dedicated button.
-In systems influenced by American standards, the switching system will accept quite a long disconnection time, within a threshold between 300ms and 1000ms, typical of a manual hook flash.
-In most systems based on European standards, a precisely defined typically 100ms or 120ms loop disconnect pulse is used, similar to a single pulse on a pulse dialling telephone.
+In systems influenced by American standards, the switching system will accept quite a long disconnection time, within a duration between 300 ms and 1000 ms, typical of a manual hook flash.
+In most systems based on European standards, a precisely defined loop disconnect pulse is used, typically 100 ms or 120 ms in duration, similar to a single pulse on a pulse dialing telephone.
 These systems are similar, but may be mutually incompatible.

-The longer flash time programmed on a US telephone, or a manual hook flash may cause a European switch to clear the line, while a short pulse from a European phone may be ignored by a North American switching system.
+The longer flash time programmed on a North American telephone, or a manual hook flash, may cause a European switch to clear the line, while a short pulse from a European phone may be ignored by a North American switching system.
 Many modern telephones, sold across multiple markets, allow the end user to define the flash time in software or with a switch setting.
-For example, some devices allow this to be set between 90ms and 1000ms.
-This means that the phone can be configured to be used with various public PSTN networks, PABX and business systems, or devices like analog telephone adaptors (ATAs) used for connecting simple analog telephones to VoIP services.
+For example, some devices allow this to be set between 90 ms and 1000 ms. This means that the phone can be configured to be used with various public PSTN networks, PABX and business systems, or devices like analog telephone adaptors (ATAs) used for connecting simple analog telephones to Voice over IP (VoIP) services.

 A common use of a hook flash for special action is to switch to another incoming call with the call waiting service.